kartonfarkas/api_docs/source/suite/appendices/time_zones.rst

 Time Zones
 ==========

-The following timezones are supported by Suite:
+The following timezones are supported by Emarsys:

 * Pacific/Midway
 * Pacific/Marquesas